Albert-Tate/METR4202/README.md

 __Install Dynamics__

-BRANDON WRITE THIS SECTION FOR ME - ty, Tom
 1. Connect Dynamixals servo motors using the serial cables.
 2. Set the USB device to TLL mode.
-3. If you do not have a matlab c complier, install one
+3. If you do not have a matlab c complier, install one (eg. visual studio 2013).
+4. Add the SDK file to path.
-4. Run the initaise() fuction to initaise the dynamixal motors in the matlab environment
+4. Run the initaise() fuction to initaise the dynamixal motors in the matlab environment.

 SUPPORT
 -----------